 Famous use cases: Spotify, Twitter, Signal, OperaMini, Murex, NASA WorldWind.

-Tips on Choosing the Right Technology Stack
+Tips on How to Choose Technology Stack

 Therefore, when deciding on the backend technologies, the top three things you should consider are the size, complexity, and objectives of your project.
 Let’s dive a little deeper.